-We have spaces available for our taster evening on 1st November 6-9pm.
-If you’d like to come, just drop us an email on email@example.com
+We will soon confirm dates for 2018 taster evenings so please check the website again in a few weeks.
+If you’d like to come, just drop us an email on firstname.lastname@example.org

 Course outcomes include the skills, knowledge and experience to plan and deliver effective English language lessons, and continue your professional development after the course.

 - This course is for people who want to start teaching English language or for those seeking an internationally recognised qualification

 - The full-time course is 120 hours over 4 weeks

 - Recommended age is 20+ (minimum age 18)